- What is Berkeley Earth?

 Richard was also deeply involved in the hockey stick issue, and was a named referee chosen to review the report of the National Research Council of the US National Academy of Sciences.to top

-What exactly has Berkeley Earth done so far?to top
+What exactly has Berkeley Earth done so far?

 How did Berkeley Earth come about?

 Berkeley Earth was created in 2010, by Richard Muller and his daughter Elizabeth Muller who had been previously collaborating on energy and climate issues.
 Together they observed a real need for a new project to analyze current global surface temperature records in order to respond to concerns of critics and calm the debate about global warming.
 After joining with lead scientist Robert Rohde, Berkeley Earth was created.
 In early 2013, Berkeley Earth became a new, independent non-profit.to top